-Are you thinking about becoming a travel blogger and start a travel blog?
-Well the first thing you need to do is to come up with a good name for your blog.
-Looking at other travel blog names will help to give you some ideas.
+Are you thinking about starting a blog or a website for your online business?
+Well the first thing you need to do is to come up with a good name for it.
+I’m gonna show you some travel blog names that might help to give you some ideas.

 I contacted some expert travel bloggers.
 Asking them if they could share how they came up with the name of their travel blogs.
 They had to start somewhere like you, and do some brainstorming to come up with their blog name also.